hexpm/hex/README.md

 Hex supplies a few extra Mix tasks.
 They are prefixed with `hex` and can be found with `mix help`.

+## Browsing for packages

+Packages can be searched for with `mix hex.search`.
+Additional information about a package can be found with `mix hex.info`.

 ## Creating a package and release

 See `mix help hex.release`

 ## Roadmap and TODO

+* Website.

 * Honour `override: true` during resolution.

+* Package maintainers that can do releases.

 * Package into tarballs that we host instead of using git urls and refs.